 Recommendations for minimizing paper use have been developed in coordination with recommendations for accessibility.

 The Executive Director will include the following preference clause in our Conference Request for Proposals (RFP):

 The Society for Music Theory gives preference to venues that are accessible by public transport from the airport and located within a downtown core or accessible by public transport to it.
 The Society for Music Theory also gives preference to venues that have active and ongoing sustainability programs and policies.
 Specifically, preference is given to facilities that have programs for conservation of energy and water, reducing and recycling solid waste, reducing the use of harmful chemicals, and improving indoor air quality.

 Annual Meetings: Planning and Implementation

 Guidelines for the Executive Director and Local Arrangements Committee:

-4. Work with the Ad Hoc Committee on Sustainability and volunteers to recycle extra paper handouts, turn off lights, and reduce energy use at the meeting.
+- Work with Sustainability Coordinator to recycle extra paper handouts, turn off lights, and reduce energy use at the meeting.

-Further information and resources for hosts and planners are available from bluegreen meetings.org.
+Further information and resources for hosts and planners are available from Bluegreen Meetings.